hyperledger-archives/burrow/README.md

 Project information generally updated on a quarterly basis can be found on the [Hyperledger Burrow Wiki](https://wiki.hyperledger.org/display/burrow).

 ## Documentation
-Burrow getting started documentation is available in the [docs](https://hyperledger.github.io/burrow) directory and in [GoDocs](https://godoc.org/github.com/hyperledger/burrow).
+Burrow getting started documentation is available on the [documentation site](https://hyperledger.github.io/burrow) (source markdown files can be found in [docs](docs)) and programmatic API in [GoDocs](https://godoc.org/github.com/hyperledger/burrow).

 ## Contribute